23.2 Cargo Command-Line Interface

 ./target/release/my_application

-Release builds reside in target/release
+Release artifacts reside in target/release

-, separate from the debug artifacts in target/debug
+, separate from debug artifacts in target/debug

 .
 In release mode, incremental compilation is disabled by default to allow more thorough optimizations.